DAY 33: CASA DE LUNA (478.2) TO UPPER SHAKE CAMPGROUND (493.4)

 Greeted by a volunteer (?) hiker Gandhi.
 The place itself was a collection of old buildings styled like an old western town, a couple bunk houses and private sleeping cabins.
 The bunk houses were all full, which was unfortunate because I wasn't too keen on sleeping alone, but I got a little wooden shack with a bed and the backseat of a van.
 Chad arrived, not sure how I got ahead of him.
 He claimed the car seat in my little shack which made me a lot more comfortable.
 No sign of Joe and Sara, I’m guessing they’re stopped at Horse trail camp at the top of the hill, so I’ll wait here for them tomorrow morning.
 Even now at 8pm it’s uncomfortably warm, although the wind is really picking up.

 Day 35: Hikertown (517.6) to Cottonwood Creek (534.9)

 17.3 miles.
 AQUEDUCT DAY

 Woke up hot as balls in the tiny shack with Chad, it was already sweltering at 7am.
-The winds last night were strong enough to make me wonder whether the roof would blow off, and kept me up most of the night.
+The winds last night were strong enough to shake the whole structure and I was awake on and off most of the night wondering if the roof was about to blow off.
 Despite the lack of sleep it was way too hot to stay inside, so we went for a breakfast run to the convenience store on the 8am shuttle for coffee, a breakfast quesadilla and air conditioning.

 Back at Hikertown, Joe and Sara had arrived, they did stay at Horse Trail camp last night.
 They hiked through the midmorning heat to get here which sounded absolutely miserable, I’m glad I got in yesterday evening when it was slightly cooler.
 Every single hiker opted to wait out the heat and do a night walk along the aqueduct.
 Spent the afternoon doing bucket laundry and napping in preparation for a late night.